Jun 15 2022

 The age of the perfectly filtered Instagram post is over.
 Experts across the board agree that brands can’t afford inauthenticity.
 So, what exactly does authenticity look like?
 Across platforms, consumers want to buy from brands whose internal actions align with their external messaging.

 This is one of the most important tips for marketing on TikTok, as users love to pounce on messaging that strikes them as fake.
-Check out the following TikTok video for a great example of brand authenticity: Fenty Beauty partnered with beauty influencer @golloria to highlight the lack of darker shade options in makeup.
+Want an example?
+Check out this TikTok where Fenty Beauty partnered with beauty influencer @golloria to highlight the lack of darker shade options in makeup.
 The authenticity here comes from the fact that Fenty Beauty doesn’t just talk the talk—the brand offers a truly inclusive range of makeup shades, and partnered with a well-known influencer who was willing to use and promote their products.

 On TikTok, you have to blend in to stand out.
 While the idea might sound complicated, marketers are well-versed in the practice of tailoring content to specific platforms (you wouldn’t run an audio ad on CTV, would you?)